NeuroWhAI/baai_m3_simple_server/README.md

 ✨ This repository is a modification of the original repository to get sparse vectors along with dense vectors.

-This server setup uses FastAPI to handle asynchronous requests for text embeddings tasks with the BAAI bge_m3 multilingual model.
+This server setup uses FastAPI to handle asynchronous requests for embeddings generation with the BAAI bge_m3 multilingual model.
 Designed for demonstration and testing, it showcases efficient request handling, including batching and GPU resource management, in a local environment setting.
 While not recommended for production, it's robust for testing purposes.

 ## Overview